truenas/documentation/content/Contributing/IssueReporting/JiraIssueReporting.md

 * A description of what actually happened while taking the steps listed above.

-* The TrueNAS software version you are using which is found on the main **Dashboard**.
+* The TrueNAS software version you are using, which is found on the main **Dashboard**.

 * The current service configuration if the bug is service-related to help developers replicate your system.